jasonqiu98/GRAIL-artifact/go-graph-checker/histories/README.md

 The following configurations apply universally for all list histories.

-- number of sessions (number of threads to generate historiess): 10
+- number of sessions (number of threads to generate histories): 10
 - key count at the same time: 5
 - min txn length: 4
 - max txn length: 8